pinkfloppydisk/edvinas-dev/content/about/index.md

 [GitHub]: https://github.com/Edvinas01 "My GitHub profile"

-If you have some suggestions or just want to chat, contact me via one of the emails I use on [GitHub].
+If you have some suggestions or just want to chat, contact me via [GitHub].